Exawind/nalu-wind/docs/source/theory/windEnergy.rst

   In this case, the wind turbine blades and tower are modeled as actuator source terms by coupling to the `OpenFAST
   <https://openfast.readthedocs.io/en/master/>`_ libraries.
 Velocity fields are
-  sampled at the blade and tower control points within the Nalu domain and the blade positions and blade/tower loading is provided by OpenFAST to be used as source terms within the momentum equation.
+  sampled at the blade and tower control points within the Nalu-Wind domain and the blade positions and blade/tower loading is provided by OpenFAST to be used as source terms within the momentum equation.